-We can help you gain regulatory approval for your shoulder devices
+We help our clients gain regulatory approval for shoulder medical devices

 Our engineering team is active in ASTM and ISO arthroplasty standards committees to ensure the latest industry best-practices are applied to your test.
 If a non-standard test is needed, our engineering team will develop and incorporate modifications to suit your specific device and data needs.

 Having a strong foundation in clinical research provides you with the additional value of a clinically-relevant test procedure.
 We pride ourselves on the ability to meet a customer’s specific needs with a wholly unique, tailored solution.

 Standard Specification for Shoulder Implants

 Provides general specifications for total shoulder replacement (TSR) and defines minimum surface finish specifications of the articulating surfaces.